arvinsroom/msmw-docs/docs/deploying-locally.md

 ### Turning on the frontend

-In the frontend terminal, type `npm run start-dev` and hit <kbd>Enter</kbd>.
+Similar to turning on the backend, you will need to navigate into the frontend by opening a new Bash terminal and typing in `cd frontend/` and hit <kbd>Enter</kbd>.
+Now that you have navigated into the frontend folder, type `npm run start-dev` and hit <kbd>Enter</kbd>.
+Before it is completely done turning on, https://localhost:8080/ - the location of the tool - will open up in your default browser, even though it is not done turning on and building the frontend.
+In the meantime, return to Visual Studio Code, where you will know the frontend is done turning on when you see the terminal output `i ｢wdm｣: Compiled successfully.`.

 ### Success!

-Once you turn on the frontend, your default browser should automatically open up http://localhost:8080/ which is the main URL of your deployed tool! **Congratulations, your tool is live!** The tool is deployed via your browser, but exists entirely locally on your device.
-You can now go to http://localhost:8080/admin and log in using the default admin credentials:
+**Congratulations, your tool is live at http://localhost:8080/ !** The tool is deployed via your browser, but exists entirely locally on your device.
+You can now go to http://localhost:8080/admin and log in using the username and password of an admin/researcher account that you set up.
-* Username: `test`
-* Password: `testtest`

 You can change what these credentials are, or how many administrator accounts there are, by clicking, modifying, and then saving (by pressing <kbd>Ctrl</kbd> + <kbd>S</kbd>) the **config-development.json** file in **backend** folder in Visual Studio Code.